About the Artist

 Anne also makes hooked rugs, art dolls and jewelry.
 Artworks can be purchased at her studio – KingRoss Quilts and Fibre Arts as well as local galleries.
 Anne Morrell Robinson is one of Nova Scotia’s most renowned quilters who has won many awards for her work and has written numerous articles for quilt magazines.
 She also enjoys teaching and inspiring her students to do original work.

-Anne’s studio is attached to a restored century old farmhouse nestled in an off the beaten track valley located in the heart of Cape Breton, Nova Scotia.
+Anne’s Studio is attached to a restored century old farmhouse with a 1600 square-foot two story Showroom and Gallery.
+The Showroom and Gallery features a regularly updated collection of showpiece quilts, hooked rugs and wearable art, along with an array of other curiosities.
+Nestled off the beaten track, in picturesque Big Intervale, the heart of Cape Breton, Nova Scotia is where Anne calls home.
 Her work is influenced by the history and environment that surround her.